 Lupus and psoriasis are chronic conditions that have some key similarities and important differences.
 Psoriasis, for example, is much more prevalent than lupus.
 Psoriasis affects about 125 million people worldwide, and 5 million people worldwide have some form of lupus.

-If you have a normal, healthy immune system and you’re injured or become sick, your body will produce antibodies.
+If you have a healthy immune system and you’re injured or become sick, your body will produce antibodies.
 Antibodies are powerful proteins that help you heal.
 These antibodies target germs, bacteria, viruses, and other foreign agents.

 If you have an autoimmune disease, such as psoriasis or lupus, your body makes autoantibodies.
 Autoantibodies mistakenly attack healthy tissue.